This gallery contains 5 photos.

 The creators called it a “Rom Zom Com”… Continue reading

-Tagged 2004, apocalypse, awesome, com zom rom, comedy, connie, edgar wright, film, film review, freak, movie, nick frost, nz, review, romatic, shaun of the dead, simon pegg, uk, zombie
+Tagged 2004, apocalypse, bill nighy, com zom rom, comedy, dylan moran, edgar wright, film, film review, Kate Ashfield, Lucy Davis, movie, nick frost, nz, Penelope Wilton, review, romatic, shaun of the dead, simon pegg, zombie

 This gallery contains 8 photos.